g-battaglia/kerykeion/README.md

 ![John Lennon and Paul McCartney Synastry](https://www.kerykeion.net/assets/img/examples/synastry-chart.svg)

+### Change the output directory

-Note: By default, the generated SVG file will be in the home directory!
-To change the destination directory:
+By default the output directory is the home directory, you can change it by passing the new_output_directory parameter to the KerykeionChartSVG class:

 ```python
 from kerykeion import AstrologicalSubject, KerykeionChartSVG